watershed-climate/dust-labs/dropbox/README.md

 The script will:
 1. Validate environment variables
-2. Connect to Dropbox and fetch all files (optionally filter by extension)
+2. Connect to Dropbox and fetch all files matching the specified extension
 3. Export and process each file
 4. Upload formatted data to your Dust datasource